frontenddogma/web-development-glossary/manuscript/f.md

 Function
 : A code snippet that can be called by other code or by itself, or a variable that refers to the function.
 When a function is called, arguments are passed to the function as input, and the function can optionally return a value.
 A function in JavaScript is also an object.
 A function name is an identifier included as part of a function declaration or function expression.
 The function name’s scope depends on whether the function name is a declaration or expression.&nbsp;[‡](#m-function)

+Function as a Service
+: A category of cloud computing services that provides a platform allowing customers to develop, run, and manage application functionalities without the complexity of building and maintaining the infrastructure typically associated with developing and launching an app.
+Building an application following this model is one way of achieving a “serverless” architecture, and is typically used when building microservices applications.
+AWS Lambda was the first FaaS offering by a large public cloud vendor.&nbsp;[†](#w-faas)

 Function binding
 : The creation of a new function using the `bind()` method.